The Peel of Castle Semple: Description

 Peel or Pele Towers or tower houses were usually minor fortified keeps, constructed as watch towers in prominent positions where signs of approaching danger could be communicated by signal fires, etc. The Castle Semple Loch example had cannons as shown by the gun ports and probably stood at least three storeys high.
 The construction of the present day ruins may date from around 1560 when Robert Semple, 3rd Lord Semple was in armed conflict with the adherents of the Scottish Reformation.

 Ornately carved stonework was present and the fortification had the overall shape of an irregular pentagon with a sharp end pointed towards the head of the loch.

 The ruins have the aforementioned gun ports on the ground floor with a circular spiral stair which once gave access to the living quarters on the floor above.
 The ground floor cellar had a vaulted ceiling.
 In an 1856 survey rubbish and stones at the site made it difficult to interpret the layout of the structure.

 In 1826 the peel is shown as intact and sitting on an islet connected by a causeway to the shore at Lochside House.

 After 1856 most of the rubble and rubbish was removed and much of the lower storey of the peel tower was revealed.
 The tower walls are still around 3m thick and the quoins are made from dressed stone.
 The walls to the north-west and to the south-east stand to a height of around 3 m.
 To the south-west the wall also still stands; however, to the north-east only the foundations remain, probably due to robbing of the stone for use elsewhere such as in the construction of the embankment that encloses Air Meadow.
 The walls have masonry rubble-cores with external facings of square-faced stone.
 In the east corner are the remnants of a newel or spiral stair leading to the upper floor.

 Aird Meadow

 As states the peel tower was built on an islet in the loch as shown by old maps; however, extensive drainage reduced the size and depth of the loch, and the creation of Airds Meadow involved the formation of an embankment that joins the islet to the shore on the Lochside House side.

 In Scots 'Aird' refers to a piece of ground as opposed to a body of water such as in Airds Moss, etc.

+Access

+Consolidation work was carried out on the castle ruins and in 2022 a 400m long boardwalk was built that gives direct access to the site, but not to the castle.